Multiple Egg Freezing Cycle Program

 Why multiple egg freezing cycles are usually necessary

 One reason why egg freezing is still considered “experimental," is that nobody can yet accurately predict how many eggs a woman must freeze to achieve a predictable likelihood of at least one pregnancy in the future.
 Likely the most important reason (among many) why this number is so difficult to determine is that it is not constant through all ages and also varies between patients.
 As chances of pregnancy for each egg and embryos decline with advancing female age, older women must freeze more eggs than younger women.
 The issue is further complicated by women of same ages not always producing similar eggs numbers.
 Especially women with low functional ovarian reserve (LFOR) will produce fewer eggs, and often also eggs of poorer quality.
+Women with conditions like premature ovarian aging (POA) may produce fewer eggs than expected for their age.
 Therefore, even within individual age groups not everybody will need the same number of eggs to be cryopreserved.

 Proper pre-freezing evaluations of patients, and subsequent comprehensive counseling are, therefore, essential steps in preparing young women for egg freezing.